 Furthermore, as long as wage flexibility and labour mobility have not increased considerably, changes in competitiveness in different regions of the Community could lead to relatively large declines in output and employment in areas with deteriorating competitiveness.
-In order to ease temporarily adjustment burdens, it might be necessary in certain circumstances to organise financing flows through official channels.
-Such financial support would be additional to what may be provided by A
+In order to ease adjustment burdens temporarily, it might be necessary in certain circumstances to organise financing flows through official channels.
+Such(financial support would be additional to what may be provided by spontaneous capital flows/and should prompt the recipient to intensify rather than delay economic adjustment.
+It would therefore have to play a role similar to that of conditional balance-of-payments assistance available under present monetary arrangements.